 So…how to make over the knee boots casual?
 The key here is to keep the outfit simple and relaxed.

 - A pair of jeans you love – a tip for petite girls, choose a similar hue to your boots, that way the legs won’t look shorter.
 If you don’t care and you want a different color, DO IT!
 The most important thing is that YOU feel great.

-- A relaxed fit t-shirt (graphic for a cool added factor) I’ve been breaking up with my snug-fitted t-shirts because one huge reason, mommy pooches are less noticeable that way and the half-tuck looks better.
+- A relaxed fit t-shirt (graphic for a cool added factor) I’ve been staying away of snug-fitted t-shirts because one huge reason, my mommy pooch is less noticeable that way and the half-tuck looks better.

-- Leather jacket: honestly whatever jacket you like.
-I’m just obsessed wit leather jackets and to me everything looks better with a leather jacket on.
+- Leather jacket: I’m obsessed with leather jackets and to me everything looks better with one on.
 Real leather jackets though expensive last a life time.
-This one is like 6 years old and was very affordable (love this one)
+This one is like 6 years old and was affordable (love this one)